SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 `results.run_00000001.my_result`.
 But this time the comment will not be saved to disk, since `'Mostly harmless!'` is already part of the very first result with the name 'my_result'.
 Note that comments will be compared and storage will only be discarded if the strings are exactly the same.
+Moreover, the comment will only be compared to the comment of the very first result, if all comments are equal except for the very first one, all of these equal comments will be stored!

 Furthermore, consider if you reload your data, the result instance `results.run_00000001.my_result` won't have a comment only the instance `results.run_00000000.my_result`.

-If you do not want to purge duplicate comments, set the config parameter `'config.hdf5.purge_duplicate_comments'` to 0 or False.
+If you do not want to purge duplicate comments, set the config parameter `'purge_duplicate_comments'` to 0 or False.

 .. _more-on-multiprocessing: